“Are you okay?”

 Sometimes I do worry

-about a recurrence, though, because I constantly exhibit the characteristics
+about a reoccurrence, though, because I constantly exhibit the characteristics

 of a superwoman.
-I fall into the trap of trying to balance my wants and needs and
+I fall back into the trap of trying to balance my wants and

-accommodate everyone else’s.
-I show no stress only because I hide it well, but
+needs and accommodate everyone else’s.
+I show no stress only because I hide

-acting like it’s not present doesn’t mean it doesn’t exist, and not all stress
+it well, but acting like it’s not present doesn’t mean it doesn’t exist, and

-is displayed as wild-eyed hair-pulling or nail-biting.
-Stress can manifest
+not all stress is displayed as wild-eyed hair-pulling or nail-biting.
+Stress

 No comments: